AgenteDog/CoDtoUE4/README.md

 Basically, if the material has any of those words in its name then transparency will be applied!
 This means that if the file is called "example_grass_example" then transparency will be aplied.
 Same thing if the material is called "examplegrassexample."
 As long as any of those words are in the material name, transparency will be applied.

+This setting can only be found in the importing file.

 If you need to add words you can just add a comma after the last word and add the word.
 Example: (..."paper", "example")

 ### Placing stuff